MattEspoz/face-recognition-brain/README.md

 # FaceX (Face Recognition App) 🤖

-FaceX provides a simple way for detecting faces in pictures on the internet.
+FaceX provides a simple way for detecting faces in pictures on the internet, and marks them with a blue box around them.
 The application is hosted on Vercel [here](https://the-face-recognition-app.vercel.app/) and makes use of the [Clarifai API](https://clarifai.com/).

 Built Summer 2022.